thinkdata-works/trino-rabbitmq-event-listener/README.md

 # Trino Rabbitmq Event Listener

-Event listener plugin for Trino to send query and split events to rabbitmq.
-Trino provides a event-listener plugin framework to receive notifications when (1) queries are created, (2) queries are finished, or (3) splits are completed.
+Event listener plugin for Trino to send query and split events to RabbitMQ.
+Trino provides a event-listener plugin framework to receive notifications when:

+1. Trino Queries have been created
+2. Trino Queries have completed
+3. Splits have completed

 The event payload contains a wealth of information such as:

-- what query has been run and who ran it
+- the query itself
+- which user ran the query
-- what columns and tables has the query touched
+- the tables, schemas, catalogs, and columns effected by the query or split
-- whether the query succeeded or failed
+- whether the query or split succeeded or failed
-- performance statistics for the query
+- comprehensive performance statistics for the query or split

 Currently, Trino only supplies built in support for HTTP and MySQL event listeners.

-This plugin allows these event messages to be published to Rabbitmq.
+This plugin allows these event messages to be published to RabbitMQ.
 It includes the abilities to:

+- suppress exceptions so that RabbitMQ live-ness does not interfere with trino operations
-- specify which events are published
+- specify which of the query events should be published
 - configure the exchange and type for publication
 - publish the same event to multiple queues
 - specify the payload structure before publication